Pablo-Ortiz-Lopez/patinajeardiente.com/content/post/clases-patinaje/index.en.md

      - Focuses on exploring advanced aspects of inline skating, learning high-level technical tricks.
      - Aims to maximize your enjoyment of inline skating as a reward for your effort and dedication.

-**Location:** All group classes will take place on the stretch of Garcia Faria Promenade, located in front of "Voramón Batxillerat Internacional" on Sundays.
+**Location:** All group classes will take place on the stretch of "Paseo de García Faria", located in front of "Voramón Batxillerat Internacional" on Sundays.

 ## **Enroll Now and Ignite Your Passion for Inline Skating!**